rilhia/omni-endo-ai-mcp/README.md

 <a id="who-this-is-for"></a>
 ## 👤 Who This Is For

-This project is built for people who use the **Omnipod 5** closed-loop insulin delivery system and sync their data to **Glooko**.
-If that is not you, you can still explore the project using the three months of included sample data — no Omnipod 5 or Glooko account required for that path.
+This project is built for people who use the **Omnipod 5** hybrid closed-loop insulin delivery system and sync their data to **Glooko**.
+If that is not you, you can still explore the project using the three months of included sample data (my data) — no Omnipod 5 or Glooko account required for that path.

 ### Prerequisites